benschaf/waste-schedule/TESTING.md

 I have used the [Jest](https://jestjs.io) JavaScript testing framework to test the application functionality.

+I left the steps it took to set up Jest in the project below:

 In order to work with Jest, I first had to initialize NPM.

 - `npm init`